juxor/afaq/markdown/secI1.md

 and action within the workplace (unless one is the boss, of course).
-As one staunch defender of capitalism (and a classical liberal often listed as a forefather of right-wing "libertarianism") glibly noted, the capitalist _"of course exercises power over the workers"_, although _"he cannot exercise it arbitrarily"_ thanks to the market but within this limit _"the entrepreneur is free to give full rein to his whims"_ and _"to dismiss workers offhand."_
+As one staunch defender of capitalism (and a classical liberal often listed as a forefather of right-wing "libertarianism") glibly noted, the capitalist _"of course exercises power over the workers"_ , although _"he cannot exercise it arbitrarily"_ thanks to the market but within this limit _"the entrepreneur is free to give full rein to his whims"_ and _"to dismiss workers offhand."_
-[Ludwig von Mises, **Socialism**, p.
+[Ludwig von Mises, **Socialism** , p.
 443 and p.
-444] Right-wing "libertarians" are utterly blind to the liberty-destroying hierarchies associated with private property, perhaps unsurprisingly as they are fundamentally pro- capitalist and anti-socialist (equally unsurprisingly, genuine libertarians tend to call them "propertarians").
+444] Right-wing "libertarians" are utterly blind to the liberty-destroying hierarchies associated with private property, perhaps unsurprisingly as they are fundamentally pro-capitalist and anti-socialist (equally unsurprisingly, genuine libertarians tend to call them "propertarians").
 As left-wing economist Geoffrey M. Hodgson correctly notes:

-> _"By their own logic, [such] market individualists are forced to disregard the organisational structure of the firm, or to falsely imagine that markets exist inside it.
-To do otherwise would be to admit that a system as dynamic as capitalism depends upon a mode of organisation from which markets are excluded . . .
-This . . . allows market individualists to ignore the reality of non- market organisations in the private sector . . .
-They can thus ignore the reality of control and authority within the private capitalist corporation but remain critical of public sector bureaucracy and state planning."_
+> _"By their own logic, [such] market individualists are forced to disregard
+> the organisational structure of the firm, or to falsely imagine that markets
+> exist inside it.
+To do otherwise would be to admit that a system as dynamic
+> as capitalism depends upon a mode of organisation from which markets are
+> excluded . . .
+This . . . allows market individualists to ignore the reality
+> of non-market organisations in the private sector . . .
+They can thus ignore
+> the reality of control and authority within the private capitalist
+> corporation but remain critical of public sector bureaucracy and state
-[**Economics and Utopia**, pp. 85-6]
+> planning."_ [ **Economics and Utopia** , pp. 85-6]

 The propertarian perspective inevitably generates massive contradictions, such as admitting that both the state and private property share a common monopoly